 When we are unsure of where we are going, it is far too simple to lose motivation.
-Your CX strategy is illuminated by your CX vision.
+Your CX vision is a source of illumination for your CX strategy.
 It provides a firm with a clear direction, aids in goal-setting, the formulation and implementation of your strategy, and ensures that consumers are always put first in all business decisions.

-A movement in the entire company’s attention in the direction of the customer is sparked by a customer-centric aspiration.
+A customer-centric aspiration ignites a shift in the entire company’s focus in the direction of the customer.
 Employees make decisions with the customer in mind, and sales teams and executives begin discussing customers rather than leads.
 Do you say we’re talking about customers and not leads?
 How can we increase our sales?
 Companies that prioritize delivering value to consumers over “winning a sale” are 60% more lucrative.
 Talking more about people and less about business has benefits.
-The irony, my..
+The irony, my..integration of organizational silos